San Antonio Surgical Error Lawyers

 At Maloney Law Group, P.L.L.C., we understand the many unique nuances involved in surgical error cases.
 Our attorneys have extensive experience representing injured patients and their families; we know how to take on negligent medical providers, institutions, and their defense teams.
 Often, our attorneys investigate whether a hospital followed negligent hiring practices or failed to appropriately take measures against a provider who previously failed to uphold an acceptable standard of care.
 In this way, we are often able to uncover previously unseen avenues of compensation for our clients, allowing us to effectively advocate for the maximum compensation they are owed.

 If you or someone you love suffered because of a surgeon, anesthesiologist, or another medical provider’s negligence, Maloney Law Group, P.L.L.C. is ready to help.
-We offer free initial consultations, both in person and by phone, to all new and prospective clients.
-If you would like to discuss your case at no cost with a member of our award-winning legal team, please get in touch with us today.
+We offer initial consultations, both in person and by phone, to all new and prospective clients.
+If you would like to discuss your case with a member of our award-winning legal team, please get in touch with us today.

 Trucking accident resulting in death (2015) Contingency Fees: $1,000,000.00 Case Expenses: $93,455.68 Net to Client $1,906,544.32